Anjana-MU/..CSharp/1_Basics/Ref&val,Enum,Struct.md

 ![image](https://user-images.githubusercontent.com/77484700/232970949-23948621-7de8-4eb1-991b-4358f69e1f51.png)

-Enumerations
+**Enumerations   **
-- Used to give list of options to user
+- Used to give list of predefined options to user
 - Storing values one after another
 - All enum will be associated with int values by default
 - Enum name can be passed as an argument in methods
-- An enum is a special "class" that represents a group of constants (unchangeable/read-only variables).
+- **An enum is a special "class" that represents a group of constants (unchangeable/read-only variables).**
 - To get the integer value from an item, you must explicitly convert the item to an int: